 Click to read review Holy Smoke, serving BBQ and traditional fare, is located at 261 Route 6N Mahopac, NY 10541 in Putnam County.

-From the owner: "Holy Smoke started in the Summer of 2004 with the idea of bringing high quality BBQ, great Beers and Bourbons, the best in live music and value to the Tri State area; in an atmosphere where people want to have fun and socialize.
-With our Bar Room, Main Dining Room, Patio and Great Lawn there is plenty of room to roam, eat and meet with family and friends."
+From Holy Smoke: "Holy Smoke started in the Summer of 2004 with the idea of bringing high quality BBQ, great Beers and Bourbons and value to the Tri State area; in an atmosphere where people want to have fun and socialize.
+With our Bar Room, Main Dining Room, Patio and Great Lawn there is plenty of room to roam, eat and meet with family and friends.

 Press blue button for restaurant events, menus, photos, and more about Holy Smoke BBQ restaurant.

-30 craft beers on tap Bar Room Events (Check schedule) Live Music Noise level = Average Outdoor dining on patio Serving lunch and dinner
+30 taps of best beers Bar Room Events (Check schedule) Live Music Noise level = Average Outdoor dining on patio Serving lunch and dinner

 The word is Comfortable space of wood paneled walls and wood plank floors, with 30 craft beers on tap and generous Bourbon selection, serving "Huge portions of delicious BBQ" served by an efficient and friendly waitstaff.

 Bailey’s Smokehouse, serving BBQ, is located at 136 East Erie Street, Blauvelt, NY 10913 in Rockland County.